 Deciding If an EIN is Right for You

 As long as you meet the necessary legal requirements, you may never need an EIN to open a business bank account.
 But carefully consider all the unique advantages that having the number will grant you before making any decisions.
 An EIN can boost your business’ legitimacy, allow you access to better banks, funding, and credit lines, and much more.

 If you need funding to grow your business, look no further than Fundid, a company reimagining how businesses get the funding they need to grow.
-Join Our Grant Match Program and Search for Grants in the Grant Marketplace.
+Explore your options through Fundid Capital.

 Editor’s Note: This post was originally published on September 30, 2020 and has been updated for accuracy and comprehensiveness.